 Michael is Chair of the Board of the Trustees of Faith & Belief Forum; he was previously Chair of 3FF from 2009.
 He was educated at Jewish schools and then at Cambridge University, where he obtained degrees in English and Law.
 He was called to the Bar in 1975 practising as a Barrister specialising in family law.
 He became a QC in 2008.
 He is a Master of the Bench of the Honourable Society of Gray’s Inn and Fellow of the International Academy of Family Lawyers.
 Michael has been active in interfaith work for over 30 years.
 His work has been recognised: In 1990, he received a Benemerenza Medal from the (Catholic) Sacred Constantinian Order of St George; in 2013, he was made a Knight of the Royal Order of Francis I (Italy) and in 2018, he was promoted to be a Knight Commander of the Royal Order of Francis I. Michael was awarded the Cross of the Order of Merit of the Federal Republic of Germany in 2019, in recognition of his contribution to interfaith work.
 Michael is a member of the United Synagogue and the Liberal Jewish Synagogue.

 Mohsin’s area of expertise is in finance, accounting, auditing and compliance.
-Has worked in the peacebuilding and development sector since 1998 and held key finance roles in country programmes and head offices, most notably as Head of Finance / Chief Finance Officer at International Alert (2006 to date), Country Finance Manager at Mercy Corps Pakistan (2004–2006) and Focus Humanitarian Assistance (1998–2004).
+Has worked in the peacebuilding and development sector since 1998 and held key finance roles in country programmes and head offices, most notably as Head of Finance / Chief Finance Officer at International Alert (2006 to 2020), Country Finance Manager at Mercy Corps Pakistan (2004–2006) and Focus Humanitarian Assistance (1998–2004).
 Mohsin previously worked in auditing, accountancy, and the oil and gas sectors.
 He has played an important role in leading administration and operation functions, and held auxiliary programmatic responsibilities in relief and development.
 He studied Commerce at the University of Karachi, followed by a traineeship in auditing and then an MBA from the University of Strathclyde and is a member of Association of Certified Chartered Accountants.

 Mike is a founding and Executive Director of the Centre for Trust Peace and Social Relations at Coventry University, UK.
 Following overseas postings in the Arab world and Asia, Mike framed and led British Council’s global programme in intercultural and interfaith dialogue.
 He headed the European arm of the EU-Government of Jordan sponsored ‘Promotion of the Amman Message Project’ from 2012-2014.
 Mike is active with UNESCO and the UN Alliance of Civilizations; he is lead advisor to the World Forum for Intercultural Dialogue in Baku, the World Peace Forum in Indonesia and directs the RISING Global Peace Forum at Coventry.
 He has been twice honoured, awarded the OBE in 2001 for his peace-building work in the Middle East, and appointed a Companion of Honour of St Michael and St George in the Queen’s Birthday Honours, June 2010, for his work internationally in Intercultural Dialogue.
 Mike is a trustee of the Faith & Belief Forum and chairs the International Leadership Association, a US-based not-for-profit.
 Jessica Kingsley Publishers Ltd published his edited volume Muslim Identity in a Turbulent Age: Islamic Extremism and Western Islamophobia in January 2017